gabxyz/moviexyz/README.md

 **Final Thoughts**

 Most of the stuff I've used to build this website was new to me, so I had to learn it and figure out how to apply to my use case, therefore, I had a bit of a steep learning curve there, and this took some time.
-I feel like this could probably have been achieved in simpler, more performant ways, but for what is worth, I did learned a lot of stuff building this and had a lot of fun figuring things out and getting everything to work the way I wanted it to.
+I feel like this could probably have been achieved in simpler, more performant ways, but for what it's worth, I did learned a lot of stuff building this and had a lot of fun figuring things out and getting everything to work the way I wanted it to.

-I'm always looking for ways to improve my skills and learn new things, so if you have any feedback or suggestions for me, I'd love to hear them!
+I'm always looking for ways to improve my skills and learn new things, so if you have any feedback or suggestions, I'd love to hear them!
 Thanks for checking out the project - I hope you enjoyed it as much as I enjoyed building it.

-Follow me on twitter [@gabxyzz](https://twitter.com/gabxyzz)